yandex-cloud/docs/en/managed-redis/pricing.md

 * Storage allocated for DB clusters.

-    * Storage on non-replicated SSDs (`network-ssd-nonreplicated`) can only be ordered for clusters with three or more hosts running Intel Cascade Lake and Intel Ice Lake, in increments of 93 GB.
+   * Storage on non-replicated SSDs (`network-ssd-nonreplicated`) can only be ordered for clusters{% if product == "yandex-cloud" %} with three or more hosts running Intel Cascade Lake and{% endif %} Intel Ice Lake, in increments of 93 GB.

-    * Storage on local SSDs (`local-ssd`) can only be ordered for clusters running Intel Broadwell and Intel Cascade Lake with three or more hosts, in increments of 100 GB.
+   {% if product == "yandex-cloud" %}* Storage on local SSDs (`local-ssd`) can only be ordered for clusters running Intel Broadwell and Intel Cascade Lake with three or more hosts, in increments of 100 GB.{% endif %}

    For more information about platform-specific storage limitations, see [{#T}](./concepts/storage.md).

-* Space used by DB backups in excess of the storage size requested for the cluster.
+* Space used by DB backups in excess of the storage requested for the cluster.

-    * Backups are stored free of charge as long as the combined size of the DB and all backups is less than the selected storage volume.
+   * Backups are stored free of charge until the sum of the DB size and that of all backups remains less than the selected storage size.
    * The requested storage size is allocated for each host, so the number of hosts in the cluster does not affect the free backup size.

 The cost is specified for one month of use.
 The minimum billing unit is 1 GB per minute (for example, storing 1 GB for 1.5 minutes costs the same as storing 1 GB for 2 minutes).